 (v) Committee chairpersons (except where this imposes an undue workload).

-(f) Ex officio members.
+(f) Ex officio members

 (1) The number of nonvoting ex officio (advisory) members shall be kept as small as possible.
 Ex officio members should be selected for the experience and expertise they can provide to the SEB.
 Since their advisory role may require access to highly sensitive SEB material and findings, ex officio membership for persons other than those identified in paragraph (f)(3) of this section is discouraged.